 In this unit, students will apply the use of integers, decimals, fractions, ratios, proportions, percentages and rates to solve practical problems.
 They will use and interpret formulas and algebraic expressions to describe relationships between variables and to model patterns that exist in everyday contexts.
 Procedures for the solution of expressions and equations will be discussed and used to solve problems including predicting a required quantity or finding a 'break-even' point.
 Students will apply and use metric units and measures, including derived measures.
-They will apply procedures for the solution of error, required accuracy and tolerances.
+They will apply procedures for the solution of personal, societal and workplace problems involving metric measurement with consideration of error, required accuracy and tolerances.
 They will interpret and use time and duration including time and date specifications, conventions, schedules, timetables and time zones.